semgrep/semgrep-docs/docs/kb/semgrep-ci/git-command-errors.md

 # Failed to run a git command during a pull or merge request scan

-When running Semgrep in CI with a pull or merge request as the triggering event, Semgrep runs some additional `git` commands in order to determine the behavior for the scan.
-The scan will exit with an error if these commands fail.
-A message like the following will show in the output:
+When running Semgrep in CI with a pull or merge request as the triggering event, Semgrep runs some additional `git` commands to determine the behavior for the scan.
+The scan exits with an error if these commands fail.
+A message like the following shows in the output:

 ```
 [ERROR] Command failed with exit code: 128